Patricia Kopatchinskaja: Career

 In 2016, Kopatchinskaja wrote an editorial for The Guardian outlining her approach to music and her career and her preference for playing music "from the borders" of the repertoire instead of the standard repertoire of "Bach, Beethoven, Brahms, Bruckner, and Bruch."
 She later said, "Standard pieces should be used only as exceptional, rare elements in programmes.
 There are enough recordings out there already.… The classical music industry is so far behind.
 If someone does anything that’s even just a tiny bit different, it becomes a huge, heated discussion."

 In 2014, the British Royal Philharmonic Society gave Kopatchinskaja one of its annual Music Awards in the instrumentalist category, calling her an "irresistible force of nature: passionate, challenging and totally original in her approach".

 Composer

 Composition has always been part of Kopatchinskaja's activity.
 Her more recent works are published by Birdsong and have been played by Sol Gabetta, Vilde Frang, Nicolas Altstaedt, and the Trio Gaspard, among others.
+Her compositions are listed on her website.

 Soloist

-Kopatchinskaja has played with most of the important European orchestras including Vienna, Berlin, Concertgebouworkest and London Philharmonic.
-She regularly plays in Japan and Australia and recently also extended her activity to the United States, South America, Russia and China.
-She has ongoing collaborations with conductors including Teodor Currentzis, Péter Eötvös, Iván Fischer, Edward Gardner, Heinz Holliger, Vladimir Jurowski, Andrés Orozco-Estrada, Kirill Petrenko, Sir Simon Rattle and François-Xavier Roth.
+Kopatchinskaja has played with most of the important European orchestras including Vienna, Berlin and London Philharmonic.
+She regularly plays in North America, Japan, and Australia, and has also played in South America, Russia, and China.
+She has ongoing collaborations with conductors including Elim Chan, Teodor Currentzis, Thomas Dausgaard, Iván Fischer, Gustavo Gimeno, Mirga Gražinytė-Tyla, Jakub Hrusa, Vladimir Jurowski, Andrés Orozco-Estrada, Kirill Petrenko, Simon Rattle, Lorenzo Viotti, François-Xavier Roth, Sakari Oramo, Péter Eötvös, Nayden Todorov, and Tito Muñoz.